konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

 ### Notes

 - Most of the users uninstall the app if they notice freeze, crash or an error
+- Developers spend almost 50% of their time on legacy code
 - Great experience lead to great engagement
 - Developer experience has become more complex since developers are using tools to do multiple things rather than a single thing
 - Help users get started quickly